prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-routing.md

 ```

-Finally, to let our app know about these new routes, let's un-comment the related lines from the web app's "\_\_init_\_.py" file.
+Finally, to let our app know about these new routes, let's un-comment the related "import" and "register" lines from the web app's "\_\_init_\_.py" file.

 ### Handling URL Parameters

-Visit the following URLs in the browser, and notice we are now passing a URL parameter called "name" along with our requests:
+Restart the server, and visit the following URLs in the browser.
+Notice we are now passing an optional URL parameter called "name" along with our requests:

   + http://localhost:5000/hello
   + http://localhost:5000/hello?name=Jim